Node.js

 The require() function is used to import modules, packages, and files into a Node.js application.
 It helps developers reuse code across different files. require() works with the CommonJS module system in Node.js.
 It is commonly used for importing frameworks like Express.js.

-14. What is CORS in Node.js?
+14. What are the streams in Node.js?

 15. What is JWT in Node.js?